 DNS sinkhole redirects user access to a legitimate website that an attacker has secretly inserted with a malicious hidden link, which forces the client to download and execute malicious code without their knowledge.

-When a user tries to connect a C&C server, a Referrer can be popped up, which indicates a direct connection to the domain.
+When a user tries to connect to a C&C server, a referrer can be popped up, which indicates a direct connection to the domain.
 This is a good indicator that tells the user is being compromised and the bot is attempting to contact the controller for further malicious commands.

-There are a number of limitations related with to DNS sinkholing.
+There are several limitations related to DNS sinkholing.

-In order to block a malware or its traffic by using a DNS sinkhole, it is required by the malware to use the organization’s DNS server itself.
-A malware with its own hardcoded DNS server and IP address cannot be detected by the DNS sinkholing mechanism.
-But this drawback can be mitigated by using perimeter firewalls configured to block all other outbound DNS queries rather than organization’s DNS servers.
+To block malware or its traffic by using a DNS sinkhole, it is required by the malware to use the organization’s DNS server itself.
+Malware with its own hardcoded DNS server and IP address cannot be detected by the DNS sinkholing mechanism.
+But this drawback can be mitigated by using perimeter firewalls configured to block all other outbound DNS queries rather than the organization’s DNS servers.

-A DNS sinkhole cannot prevent a malware from being executed and also being spread to other computers.
-Also, by using a DNS sink hole, a malware cannot be removed from an infected machine.
+A DNS sinkhole cannot prevent malware from being executed and also being spread to other computers.
+Also, by using a DNS sinkhole, malware cannot be removed from an infected machine.

-A DNS sinkhole will be input with the indicators of the malware, and these indicators should be analysed beforehand.
-Also the malicious IP information gathered from open sources that are to be given into the DNS sinkhole may contain false positives.
-The sources may contain a URL that is not malicious in nature, and hence it will result in the unwanted restriction to legitimate websites.
+A DNS sinkhole will be put in with the indicators of the malware, and these indicators should be analyzed beforehand.
+Also, the malicious IP information gathered from open sources that are to be given into the DNS sinkhole may contain false positives.
+The sources may contain a URL that is not malicious, and hence it will result in an unwanted restriction to legitimate websites.

-A DNS sinkhole should be isolated from the external network, so that the attacker cannot be informed of the fact that their C&C traffic has been mitigated.
-Otherwise it results in a reverse effect where attackers may manipulate the entries in the DNS sinkhole and use it for malicious purposes.
+A DNS sinkhole should be isolated from the external network so that the attacker cannot be informed of the fact that their C&C traffic has been mitigated.
+Otherwise, it results in a reverse effect where attackers may manipulate the entries in the DNS sinkhole and use them for malicious purposes.

 One of the scenarios in which a DNS sinkhole was used is when the infamous CryptoLocker malware was infected in the wild.
-The CryptoLocker malware is a ransomware that works by encrypting the user’s files with a randomly generated key.
-It then sends the decryption key to a C&C server, and in normal cases a C&C server with a fixed IP or name would soon be shut down by authorities.
-In order to overcome this issue, CryptoLocker uses the C&C register’s random-looking domain names at a rather high rate.
+The CryptoLocker malware is ransomware that works by encrypting the user’s files with a randomly generated key.
+It then sends the decryption key to a C&C server, and in normal cases, a C&C server with a fixed IP or name would soon be shut down by authorities.
+To overcome this issue, CryptoLocker uses the C&C register’s random-looking domain names at a rather high rate.
 The domain names are generated with a pseudo-random algorithm that the malware knows.
-When CryptoLocker executes on a victim’s computer, it connects to one of the domain names in order to contact the C&C.
+When CryptoLocker executes on a victim’s computer, it connects to one of the domain names to contact the C&C.

 In this case, the malware knows the domain-generation algorithm and through reverse-engineering the code, it was possible to predict the domain names in advance.
-Kaspersky “sinkholed” three domain names out of these domain names for a three day time period.
-With their three domain names, about 1/1000th of the CryptoLocker victims were saved and also they were able to gather the statistics of the infection from across the world.
+Kaspersky “sinkholed” three domain names out of these domain names for three days.
+With their three domain names, about 1/1000th of the CryptoLocker victims were saved and they were able to gather the statistics of the infection from across the world.